Kriminalpolizei (Nazi Germany)

-Organization
+Organisation

 After Adolf Hitler took office in January 1933, the Nazis began a programme of "coordination" of all aspects of German life, in order to consolidate the Nazi Party's hold on power.
 In July 1936, the Prussian central criminal investigation department (Landeskriminalpolizeiamt) became the central criminal investigation department for Germany, the Reichskriminalpolizeiamt (RKPA).
 It was combined, along with the secret state police, the Geheime Staatspolizei or Gestapo into two sub-branch departments of the Sicherheitspolizei (SiPo), which had a central command office known as the Hauptamt Sicherheitspolizei.
 Reinhard Heydrich was in overall command of the SiPo, including its central command office.
 Arthur Nebe was appointed head of the Reichskriminalpolizeiamt, and reported directly to Heydrich.

-In September 1939, the Reichssicherheitshauptamt (Reich Security Main Office; RSHA) was created as the overarching command organization for the various state investigation and security agencies.
-The Hauptamt Sicherheitspolizei was officially abolished and its departments were folded into the Reich Main Security Office.
+In September 1939, the Reichssicherheitshauptamt (Reich Security Main Office; RSHA) was created as the overarching command organisation for the various state investigation and security agencies.
+The Hauptamt Sicherheitspolizei was officially abolished and its departments were folded into the Reich Security Main Office.
 The Reichskriminalpolizeiamt became Amt V (Department 5), the Kriminalpolizei (Criminal Police) in the RSHA.
 It was commanded by Nebe until the summer of 1944, when he was denounced and executed subsequent to the failed 20 July plot to kill Hitler.
-In the last year of its existence, Amt V was commanded by Friedrich Panzinger who answered directly to Ernst Kaltenbrunner, the head of the Reich Security Main Office after Heydrich's assassination in 1942.
+In the last year of its existence, Amt V was commanded by Friedrich Panzinger who answered directly to Ernst Kaltenbrunner, the head of the RSHA after Heydrich's assassination in 1942.

 The Kriminalpolizei mostly consisted of plainclothes detectives and agents, and worked in conjunction with the Gestapo, the Ordnungspolizei (Orpo; uniformed police) and the Geheime Feldpolizei.
 The policy directives came from the SS-Hauptamt (SS Main Office) and after 1940, the SS Führungshauptamt (SS Leadership Main Office).
-The Kripo was organized in a hierarchical system, with central offices in all towns and smaller cities.
+The Kripo was organised in a hierarchical system, with central offices in all towns and smaller cities.
 These, in turn, answered to headquarters offices in the larger German cities which answered to Amt V in Berlin.